-Lynn Ks season-high 10, Odor HR lifts Rangers past A’s, 6-3
+AL West-leading A’s hit frenetic stretch with loss in Texas

 Athletics: Utility man Chad Pinder, among those expected to fill in with 3B Matt Chapman out for the season with a hip injury, went on the 10-day I with a strained right hamstring.
 INF Nate Orf’s contract was selected from the alternate site.

 Rangers: SS Elvis Andrus won’t play again this season because of a lower back strain.
 The 32-year-old will treat the injury with injections and isn’t expected to have surgery.
-Andrus, the starter since 2009 but whose production has been declining, has two years left on his contract. … Manager Chris Woodward said he gave RF Joey Gallo the day off because of a tight hamstring, but said he planned to play the slugger the rest of the season after the final scheduled off day Monday. … C Jose Trevino went on the IL with a left wrist injury.
+Andrus, the starter since 2009 but whose production has been declining, has two years left on his contract. … Woodward said he gave RF Joey Gallo the day off because of a tight hamstring, but said he planned to play the slugger the rest of the season after the final scheduled off day Monday. … C Jose Trevino went on the IL with a left wrist injury.
 OF Scott Heineman was recalled from the alternate site.

 UP NEXT